 <Version> is a letter from “A” onwards.

 When a requirement asks for the delivery of a document, the scope and content is specified in a dedicated DRD (Document Requirements Definition), which forms an integral part of a standard.

+The DRD defines only the scope and content of the document in a mandatory way, not the form.
+I.e. the content may also be presented in a different from, in particular also by combining the content of two or more DRDs into one deliverable document.

 The ECSS Standards focus primarily on what is required to comply with each standard, rather than how to achieve this.
 This approach provides the flexibility for different customers and suppliers to use established “in–house” procedures, or processes, to comply with these standards.